latest planet(s) updated or added: 23 September 2024

 OK, some people didn’t consume adverts.
 But the majority of us thought it was normal that some huge corporations should tell us what to drink, what to wash with, what to drive and what to wipe our baby’s ass with.

 Here comes the good news, once we pushed advertising to a place we could chose to visit or not, we transformed.
-Our minds gaining free capacities and a new joy in thinking and discovering for ourselves.
-And our people began to talk to each other again and to hold big companies to account for the bullshit they had been selling us for decades.
+Our minds gained free capacities and a new joy in thinking and discovering products by ourselves.
+And our people began to talk to each other again.

 And yes, this was part of ending all our wars.
 More in our testimony.